Yann39/truth-table-validator/README.md

 3,5,1,2,3,1,3,4,2,3,5,4,5,6,7,5,8
 ```

-represents the following circuit :
+would represents the following circuit :

 ![Combinatorial circuit example](doc/circuit2.png?raw=true "Combinatorial circuit example")

+Note that we could have entered the gate nodes (groups of 3 identifiers) in any order, for example `3,5,4,5,6,1,3,4,2,3,5,1,2,3,7,6,8`.
+Only the output node must stay in last position.

 ## Program